Skip to main content

 For sync licensing clearance

 When licensing a track for synchronisation (film, TV, advertising), the licensee's clearance team needs confidence in the rights chain.
-The chain_of_title.json provides:
+The M58 bundle provides the rating event, leakage vector, PRS/WACD agreement-binding summary where in scope, ISWC coverage summary, and snapshot links.
+If a richer chain_of_title.json is present, use it as the enhanced Business Affairs artefact for writer, IPI, share, and work-registration review.

 This can significantly speed up clearance by providing an evidence base that the clearance team can independently verify.